EfyaDufie2020/dataportfolio/README.md

 - The project demonstrates how to deploy a pre-trained ML model using Streamlit.
 - It covers the process of loading a trained model, creating a user interface, and integrating the ML model into the application.
 - The code provided includes examples of handling different types of ML models, such as regression, classification, and image analysis.
--

 ## Deployment

 - Hosting containers using  Docker.
-- Deployent was created using render engine
+- Deployment was created using render engine